- Guest List

 - THE PUREIST

-As the proverbial notion of a ‘bucket list’ gains momentum, the concept of experiential travel is in danger of being tainted by egotism and inauthenticity.
-So for the PURE Conference 2014 we’re stripping back the superficial and revisiting the fundamentals of transformational travel: Real People, Unreal Experiences.
+As the proverbial notion of a 'bucket list' gains momentum, the concept of experiential travel is in danger of being tainted by egotism and inauthenticity.
+So for the PURE Conference 2014 we stripped back the superficial and revisited the fundamentals of transformational travel: Real People, Unreal Experiences.

 Real People are genuine, open-minded and unpretentious; they have a thirst for knowledge, a strong moral conscience and a desire to explore.
 They reject mundane, traditional constructs of luxury in favour of meaningful, life-enriching experiences.

 Unreal Experiences are those poignant, pivotal moments that shape who we are and who we could become.
 An Unreal Experience could be in the form of physical exertion or mental relaxation, a personal connection or a moment of solitude, a cultural education or an appreciation of beauty.
 It could be something as epic as witnessing the curvature of the earth from Space, or as simple as spending quality time with family.

 When Real People have Unreal Experiences, they are transformed – this is the basic formula for experiential travel.
 Our PUREists are the link between Real People and Unreal Experiences.
 Catalysing transformation is their life's mission.